 8QQ and LBT of Saigon, Indo China, inform us that they have adopted the intermediate "fi".
 This is an unofficial intermediate and cannot be considered as anything other than a private intermediate until the I.A.R.U.
 Executive Committee has acted in the matter.
-Both of these stations are reaching out in splendid fashion.
-6AWT reports having worked fi8BLT (is it 8BLT or BLT?) on December 18 and fi8QQ on December 2nd.
+Both of these stations are reaching out in splendid 6AWT reports having worked fashion.